-Did you know that both sexes perceive the differences in color tones the same way, but that men see the entire color spectrum a little more bluish?
+Did you know that both genders perceive the differences in color tones the same way, but that men see the entire color spectrum a little more bluish?
 While the human eye is not suitable for accurately assessing colors, this is quite easy with a colorimeter.

 It provides numerical results based on internationally standardized standards.

 The areas of application for color measurements are very diverse: color controls on painted surfaces, plastics, metals, textiles and even food.
 The smallest measurable area is 3 mm in diameter.

 When colors are viewed under different types of light, they can appear differently.
 This is referred to as metamerism, which is recognized on the basis of the measured spectral reflection curves.
 Calm blue: The color perception of women and men is different

 These color measurements are carried out using a spectrophotometer, which measures the reflectance values